Varde: Tourism

 With a long and broad high quality beach stretching from Skallingen in the south to Nymindegab in the north and with its characteristic look, the coastal area of Varde in the beginning primarily attracted artists, who found inspiration in the landscape and thereby were among the first, together with the bourgeoisie, to initiate the building of cottages for recreational purposes along the coast of Varde.
 In Denmark in the 1920s the common worker was awarded 2 weeks of vacation, which put the building of cottages along the coast in motion and made the Tourism industry in Varde what it is today.
 A target destination could have been the Henne Mølleå Badehotel (seaside hotel), designed by Poul Henningsen in 1935.

 Varde municipality is the largest coastal tourism municipality in Denmark and especially attracts tourists to the coastal destinations of Blåvand, Vejers Strand and Henne Strand.
 The tourists who stay in Varde Municipality primarily stay in seaside cottages and among these tourists the German segment is by far the biggest, although there has also been reported a rise in the number of guests from Norway and the Danes themselves.

 Transport and Infrastructure

 Automobile

 Most traffic from and to Varde goes via primary route 11, which starts in Tønder, and goes via Varde all the way to Aalborg in northern Jutland.
 Primary route 11 crosses the E20 (the Esbjerg highway) near Korskro, from where there is approximately 10 km to Varde via primary route 11.

 Train

-It is possible to reach Varde via Esbjerg or Skjern.
-Apart from that the "Vestbanen" connects Varde with Oksbøl in the western and Nørre Nebel in the north-western part of the municipality.
+Varde is located on the Esbjerg–Struer railway line and it is possible to reach Varde by train via Esbjerg or Skjern.
+It is also served by the Varde–Nørre Nebel railway line ("Vestbanen") which connects Varde with Oksbøl in the western and Nørre Nebel in the north-western part of the municipality.